Kayvonk/AmazonJS/README.md

 ## Description

 This application is built using HTML, JavaScript, and Tailwind CSS.
+The page also uses Firebase for hosting and Firestore as a live database.
 The webpage is a simulated online marketplace made with the purpose of practicing JavaScript and front-end design.

 ## Usage